Olog/phoebus-olog-web-client/README.md

 * Jest for unit testing

 ## Commonmark support
-The client supports markup as defined by the Commonmark specification, see https://commonmark.org/.
-When creating a log entry the user may optionally use this markup scheme in the description field, which will be processed and converted to HTML elements when the log entry is rendered.
+Markup as defined by the Commonmark specification is supported, see https://commonmark.org/.

 Commonmark cheatsheet: https://commonmark.org/help/